 About the Study Abroad Program

 This is a truly unique opportunity for students to study at one of the world’s oldest and most prestigious universities.
 This kind of accomplishment is bound to impress review committees at the four-year colleges well as prospective employers.
 Students become exposed to the British cultural heritage as well as, through informal daily interaction with classmates, to cultures of many different countries in the world.
-Special events that are part of the Cambridge Summer School experience—evening talks, concerts, readings, social activities, trips, visits to theaters—are as enriching as the courses themselves.
+Special events that are part of the Cambridge Summer School experience—evening talks, concerts, plays, readings, social activities, trips—are as enriching as the courses themselves.
 Since the seminars are conducted on a very high level, with faculty drawn from the various Cambridge colleges, the material challenges students with rigors of upper-level courses and genuinely prepares them for their future academic career.